Dear Prospective Applicant:

 City of Davis City Clerk's Office

 Davis, CA 95616

-Funding levels, project categories and recipients will be determined by the City Council on April 22, 2014 (See the schedule in Section 2 for all pertinent dates).
+Final funding levels, project categories and recipients will be determined by the City Council on April 21, 2015 (See the schedule in Section 2 for all pertinent dates).
 Decisions by the City Council are conditional upon the successful completion by the City of the project’s environmental review and final approval from HUD.

 Letters of Support

 In December 1993, the City Council decided that “Letters of Support” would not be accepted in support of grant proposals.
 Applicants should address community support, the need for the project and the effectiveness of the organization in the proposal narrative.
 No letters should be sent with the proposal, or to individual Council members.

 Section 7 - CDBG Program and Discretionary Grants Application Form is also available as a Microsoft Word document to facilitate the application process.

 To download this document, right click on the file name, and then choose "save link as" to save a copy of the file on your computer: